São Tomé and Príncipe

 The Portuguese revolution of 1974 brought the end of the overseas empire, and on July 12, 1975, Lisbon granted São Tomé independence.
 Manuel Pinto da Costa, leader of the only legal political party (Movement for the Liberation of São Tomé and Príncipe [MLSTP]), became president and Miguel Trovoada served as prime minister.
 After a 1978 coup attempt failed, Trovoada was accused of participating in the conspiracy and exiled.
 In 1990 a new constitution instituted multiparty rule.
 Trovoada returned and in March 1991 was voted president in the country's first free elections.
 Príncipe became autonomous in 1995.

 Protests and unrest erupted throughout the 1990s over unemployment and soaring inflation.
 One of Africa's poorest countries, São Tomé has what are believed to be enormous untapped off-shore oil reserves—an estimated 6 billion barrels that are expected to begin flowing by 2007 or 2008.
 Businessman Fradique de Menezes won the presidential election in 2001.
 In July 2003, a military coup deposed Menezes while he was out of the country.
 International pressure resulted in Menezes's restoration to the presidency a week later.
 In 2006, Menezes won reelection with 60% of the vote, but the governing MDFM-PCD coalition did not win a majority of votes in parliamentary elections.
 In February 2008, the coalition agreed to a power-sharing deal with the opposition Independent Democratic Action (ADI) party.
 The party's leader, Patrice Trovoada, was appointed prime minister.
 He was named prime minister again in 2010, after his ADI won parliamentary elections, taking 26 of 55 seats.
-Trovoada will again lead a minority government.
+Trovoada would again lead a minority government until Dec.
+2012 when Gabriel Costa took over as prime minster.

-In the August presidential runoff, Manuel Pinto da Costa won 52.9% of the vote to secure the presidency, beating Evaristo Carvalho at 47.1%.
+In the August 2011 presidential runoff, Manuel Pinto da Costa won 52.9% of the vote to secure the presidency, beating Evaristo Carvalho at 47.1%.
 Voter turnout was 74%.
+In Nov.
+2014, Patrice Trovoada became prime minister for the third time.

 See also Encyclopedia: Sao Tome and Principe.